entekadesign/kobold-alarm-clock-card/README.md

     - Set 12-hour or 24-hour time display format
     - Set time display font to system or any of three presets
     - Set default duration of snooze or undismissed alarm
+    - Set HA's language and view Kobold in that language

 <br>